smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kerberos.md

 <!-- HostToRealm-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+> [!NOTE]
+> The list of DNS host names and DNS suffixes has a 2048 character limit.
+This policy would not apply if you exceed this limit.
 <!-- HostToRealm-Editable-End -->

 <!-- HostToRealm-DFProperties-Begin -->